clockworklabs/SpacetimeDB/docs/STYLE.md

 > We don't recommend that you use the `ArrayList` class for new development.
 Instead, we recommend that you use the generic `List<T>` class.

+#### *Usually* Avoid Passive Voice

+Use active voice rather than passive voice to avoid ambiguity regarding who is doing the action.
+Active voice directly attributes actions to the subject, making sentences easier to understand.
+For example:

+- Passive voice: "The method was invoked."
+- Active voice: "The user invoked the method."

+The second example is more straightforward and clarifies who is performing the action.
+In most cases, prefer using the active voice to maintain a clear and direct explanation of code behavior.

+However, passive voice may be appropriate in certain contexts where the actor is either unknown or irrelevant.
+In these cases, the emphasis is placed on the action or result rather than the subject performing it.
+For example:

+- "The `Dispose` method is called automatically when the object is garbage collected."
 ### Tables and links

 Each reference page should have one or more two-column tables, where the left column are namespace-qualified names or signatures, and the right column are one-sentence descriptions.
 Headers are optional.
 If the table contains multiple different kinds of items (e.g. types and functions), the left column should include the kind as a suffix.
 [For example](https://learn.microsoft.com/en-us/dotnet/api/?view=net-8.0):